healixcare786-creator/Healix-Care/README.md

                         </div>
                     </div>
                     <div class="robot-info">
-                        <h2>Meet TECHIZO Bot</h2>
+                        <h2 data-key="robot.title">Meet TECHIZO Bot</h2>
-                        <p>Our friendly robot assistant is here to guide you through TECHIZO's premium collection of mobile accessories.
+                        <p data-key="robot.text1">Our friendly robot assistant is here to guide you through TECHIZO's premium collection of mobile accessories.
 From cutting-edge screen protectors to stylish phone cases, TECHIZO Bot ensures you find the perfect match for your device.</p>
-                        <p>With advanced technology and a passion for protection, TECHIZO Bot represents our commitment to quality and innovation in every product we offer.</p>
+                        <p data-key="robot.text2">With advanced technology and a passion for protection, TECHIZO Bot represents our commitment to quality and innovation in every product we offer.</p>
-                        <a class="btn btn-gold explore-products-btn" data-page="products">Explore Products</a>
+                        <a class="btn btn-gold explore-products-btn" data-page="products" data-key="robot.button">Explore Products</a>
                     </div>
                 </div>
             </section>